How to Create Score Lines in Silhouette Studio

 When you open a cutting file from Especially Paper that includes scores, the score lines will be in aqua and regular cut lines in black.
 Notice that when you click on one of the aqua lines, all of them will be selected.
 (Tip: If you need to select an individual score line, select the group, go to the Object menu and select Release Compound Path.)

 If you’re creating your own score lines, you simply need to apply a dedicated color to the score lines.
 Select the lines that need to be scored.
-Go to the Panels menu and select Line Color… In the line style panel, click the red / green / blue line icon.
+Go to the Panels menu and select Line Style (Line Color in some versions of Silhouette Studio).
+In the line style panel, click the red / green / blue line icon.
 With the lines still selected, choose a color for the score lines.
 The color you choose doesn’t matter.
 It just needs to be different than the color of other lines in the project.

 When creating score lines, keep in mind that the scores will only be on one side of the sheet.
 With a little coaxing, you can fold a score either way, but the fold is the cleanest and easiest when the score line is on the outside of the fold.